Donaldson-Thomas invariants of symmetric quivers: Combinatorial formulas

 Consequently, this allows to write DT invariants $DT^A_{\bf d}(q)$ as a sum of invariants $DT^{A^\infty}_{{\bf d}'}(q)$ for various dimension vectors ${\bf d'}$ for $Q^{A^\infty}$.
 Since $A^\infty$ is diagonal, the latter invariants can be computed with any of the techniques developed so far, for example their value at one with the formula from Example \ref{ex1}.
 For more details, we refer to \cite{No}.
+An interpretation of the quiver diagonalization process in terms of the algebra $B(Q^A)$ above is given in \cite{DFKR}.